Kapu (Hawaiian culture)

 Kapu is the ancient Hawaiian code of conduct of laws and regulations.
 The kapu system was universal in lifestyle, gender roles, politics and religion.
 An offense that was kapu was often a capital offense, but also often denoted a threat to spiritual power, or theft of mana.
 Kapus were strictly enforced.
 Breaking one, even unintentionally, often meant immediate death, Koʻo kapu.
-The concept is related to taboo and the tapu or tabu found in other Polynesian cultures.
+It is related to the concept of tapu or tabu found in other Polynesian cultures, from whence came the English word "taboo."
 The Hawaiian word kapu is usually translated to English as "forbidden", though it also carries the meanings of "keep out", "no trespassing", "sacred", "consecrated", or "holy".

 The opposite of kapu is noa, meaning "common" or "free".

 Kahili

 The Kahili were restrictions placed upon contact with chiefs (kings), but these also apply to all people of known spiritual power.
 Kapu Kū mamao means prohibited from a place of the chief, while Kalu noho was to assemble before the chief.
-It was kapu when entering a chief's personal area, to come in contact with his hair or fingernail clippings, to look directly at him, and to be in sight of him with a head higher than his.
+It was kapu when entering a chief's personal area to come in contact with his hair or fingernail clippings, to look directly at him, and to be in sight of him with a head higher than his.
 Wearing red and yellow feathers (a sign of royalty) was kapu, unless an individual was of the highest rank.
 Places that are kapu are often symbolized by Pahu Kapu, two crossed staffs, each with a white ball atop.